zzybluebell/tp/docs/index.md

 * Have you faced some issues when managing the members in your restaurant? `ezFoodie` is here!

-* `ezFoodie` is a desktop application for managing members in a restaurant, optimized for using via a Command Line Interface (CLI).
-While still having the benefits of a Graphical User Interface (GUI).
+* `ezFoodie` is a desktop application for managing members in a restaurant, optimized for using via a **Command Line Interface (CLI)** while still having the benefits of a **Graphical User Interface (GUI)**.
 If you can type fast, ezFoodie can get your member management tasks done faster than traditional GUI applications.

 * If you are interested in using `ezFoodie`, head over to the [_Quick Start_ section of the **User Guide**](https://ay2122s1-cs2103t-f12-4.github.io/tp/UserGuide.html#quick-start).